cljacoby/aws-notes/readme.md

 * Your Access Key ID and Secrey Access Key will only be visible once, so save the CSV file of the keys somewhere secure
 * Use MFA to protect access to the root account.
 MFA uses Google Authenticator app
 * Can customize password rules (such as minimum length and inclusion of special characters) and rotation timefram

-### Summary of Creating a Billing Alarm Lab
-* Ryan creates a 10 dollar billing alarm that sends email notification

 ### IAM Exam Review
 * IAM consists of the following: